NEWS

 What are the differences between optical and infrared technology?

-The Infrared Touch Screen is a touch frame which is usually installed in front of the display screen.
-The infrared touch technology depends on the interruption of an infrared light grid.
-The frame is integrated with a printed circuit board which contains a row of infrared LEDs and photo transistors hidden behind the bezel of the touch frame.
-Each of the infrared LED has a corresponding photo transistor set on the opposite end, creating a grid of invisible infrared light beams.
+An infrared touch screen is a touch frame assembly typically installed in front of the display screen.
+Its core working principle relies on the interruption detection of an infrared light grid: the touch frame integrates a printed circuit board (PCB), with a row of infrared LEDs (light-emitting diodes) and phototransistors hidden inside the bezel.
+Each infrared LED is paired with a corresponding phototransistor on the opposite end, forming an invisible grid of infrared light beams.

-The frame shields the electronics from the operating environment while allowing the IR beams to pass through.
-The Infrared Touch Screen controller sends light pulses sequentially through the LEDs.
-When a user touches the screen with his finger or other stylus, the infrared light beams will be interrupted.
-The photo transistors from X and Y axes simultaneously detect the absence of the infrared light and register the X and Y axes coordinates.
+The touch frame protects internal electronics from the operating environment while enabling IR beams to pass through.
+The infrared touch screen controller sequentially transmits light pulses through the infrared LEDs.
+When a user touches the screen with a finger or other stylus, the infrared light beams are interrupted.
+Phototransistors on the X and Y axes simultaneously detect the absence of infrared light and register the X/Y axis coordinates of the touch point.

-The Optical Touch Screen use optical image sensors to continuously scan the touchscreen.
-When an object comes into contact with the touchscreen, it shows different positions depend on the distance between object and camera.
-The location of the contact is then calculated by using information from both sensors and mathematical triangulation.
-Optical touch screens can be operated by both conductive and non-conductive materials.
-Optical touchscreens support multi-touch events and gestures calculated by algorithms.
-The size of optical touchscreens is easy to scale, thereby making them well-suited for large TV and interactive blackboards.
+The optical touch screen uses optical image sensors to continuously scan the screen.
+When an object comes into contact with the touchscreen, it displays different positional information depending on the distance between the object and the camera.
+The controller then accurately calculates the touch point coordinates by integrating data collected from both sensors and applying mathematical triangulation.
+Optical touch screens support operation with both conductive and non-conductive materials, enable multi-touch operations and gesture recognition via algorithms, and are easy to scale in size—making them ideal for large-size TVs and interactive blackboards.